 - To make the quick granola: making granola on the stove is so easy and fast!
 Simply melt coconut oil in a pan, then add maple syrup, pumpkin seeds, shredded coconut, raw oats and a pinch of salt.
 Stir for a few minutes (3-5) until slightly browned, then let cool down in the pan.

-Store bought granola would also work great and help speed up this recipe, or try making your parfait using this sweet potato granola.
+Store bought granola would also work great and help speed up this recipe, or try making your parfait using this sweet potato granola or a vanilla almond granola.

 - Fresh pineapple: Simply chop the pineapple in bite sized pieces.
 Although fresh is best, you can also use sugar free canned pineapple.